Last Updated: 11/22/23 | November 22nd, 2023

 Best Overall Tour

-Walks is my favorite walking tour company in the city.
-They offer excellent, insightful tours of Rome that cover the basics while also providing unique experiences through insider access to many of the best sights.
-For example, Walks is the only tour company that allows you to accompany the key master of the Vatican Museums as they go about the totally empty museum in the morning.
-Other Walks tours take you to exclusive spots underground or get you special access to sites like the Colosseum.
-If you want a fun, educational, and detailed experience, go with Walks.
+Take Walks is my favorite walking tour company in the city.
+They offer over two dozen excellent and insightful tours and provide insider access to many of the best sights.
+For example, Take Walks is the only company that allows you to accompany the key master of the Vatican Museums.
+They also have an exclusive Colosseum tour with VIP access to the arena floor.

 Best Free Tour

-New Europe offers three free tours that covers all the basics in Rome, introducing you to the city’s highlights, including the Spanish Steps, Pantheon, Trevi Fountain, Colleseum, and more.
+New Europe offers three free tours that cover all the basics in Rome, introducing you to the city’s highlights, including the Spanish Steps, Pantheon, Trevi Fountain, Colosseum, and more.
 With tours covering ancient Rome, the city center, and Rome at night, you can easily get the lay of the land on a budget with New Europe.
-If you want a basic primer on the city, their tour is the best place to start.
-While tours are technically free, tipping the guide at the end is expected and appreciated.
+Just remember to tip your guide!

 While the two tours above are my top favorites, there are still a bunch of other great companies to consider when you visit Rome.
 Here are some more of my favorite walking tour companies in Rome: